friedrich-de/AnimecardsWebsite/docs/support.md

 Email: <qmanimecards@gmail.com>

-If you would like me to add or comment on something either write me an email or even better make an issue on GitHub: https://github.com/friedrich-de/AnimecardsWebsite
+If you would like me to add or comment on something either write me an email or even better make an issue on [GitHub](https://github.com/friedrich-de/AnimecardsWebsite).

 The site was made with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/ "Material for MkDocs website") (originally intended for code documentation).